500 SE Holliday Place East 5th & Holliday Topeka, KS 66607

 The city was founded by a group of Free State settlers in 1854 from Lawrence and New England, and chartered as a city in 1857.
 The city was prominent in the political conflict between pro-slavery groups and the anti-slavery Free Soil Party.
 Among the city’s founders was Cyrus K. Holliday, who would become mayor of Topeka and founder of the Atchison, Topeka and Santa Fe Railroad.
 In 1859, Holliday went on to establish the headquarters in the city for the construction of the Atchison Topeka & Santa Fe Railroad.
 By the 1860s, Topeka became a commercial and transportation hub because of the prolific trade upon the river as well as the railroad.

-When Kansas was admitted to the Union in 1861, Topeka had already become the state capitol.
+When Kansas was admitted to the Union in 1861, Topeka had already become the state capital.
 It is also the seat of Shawnee County.
 The name “Topeka” comes from a Kansas tribal name meaning, “a good place to grow (prairie) potatoes.”
 Today, Topeka is an important shipping point for cattle and wheat, and is a marketing and processing center for farm products, as well as being a manufacturing center and headquarters for many well-known retail brands.
 The Menninger family established their world-famous clinic there, which operated in the city from 1919 to 2003; thus, Topeka has been an important location for psychiatric research and therapy.

 In 1869, after the close of the Civil War, the ATSF started moving west from Topeka.
 General offices and machine shops were established in Topeka in 1878, and a passenger depot was operating there by 1880.
 The Topeka Harvey House, the second such, opened in 1878 as part of the Santa Fe depot and remained open until 1940.
 In the days before dining cars became common, passengers had to detrain in order to eat a meal at a trackside restaurant.
 The food was generally of poor quality until Fred Harvey revolutionized the offerings starting in the 1870s.